-STEVE INSKEEP, host:
+STEVE INSKEEP, Host:

 France is fighting several wars this year.
 From the Ivory Coast to Libya, the French military has been a major player in President Nicolas Sarkozy's activist foreign policy.
-And as these military interventions go on, many people in France wonder if public support and the country's budget will be able to keep up.
+And as these military interventions go on, many people in France wonder if public support, and the country's budget, will be able to keep up.
 Eleanor Beardsley sends this report.

-Group: (Singing in foreign language)
+G: (Singing in foreign language)

-That's an exaggeration, says Jean Pierre Maulny, of the Paris-based International Strategic Research Institute.
+ELEANOR BEARDSLEY: That's an exaggeration, says Jean Pierre Maulny, of the Paris-based International Strategic Research Institute.
 But Maulny says it will be hard to keep this momentum up for the long or even the medium term.

 BEARDSLEY: France budgeted around $1.2 billion to support its military operations abroad this year in places like Afghanistan, Ivory Coast and Chad, says military consultant Pierre Conesa.
 And then Sarkozy decided to intervene in Libya.

-Mr. PIERRE CONESA (CEO, Compagnie Europeenne d'Intelligence Strategique): So there is a very important political debate how to fund these kind of political decisions which suppose military means.
+M: So there is a very important political debate how to fund these kind of political decisions which suppose military means.

 BEARDSLEY: And there's a price to be paid.

-Unidentified Woman: (Foreign language spoken)
+U: (Foreign language spoken)

-In Libya, the French president's bold moves have paid off so far, but Sarkozy knows the situation must now be resolved quickly or public opinion will turn against him.
+BEARDSLEY: In Libya, the French president's bold moves have paid off so far, but Sarkozy knows the situation must now be resolved quickly or public opinion will turn against him.

-For NPR News, I'm Eleanor Beardsley in Paris.
+BEARDSLEY: For NPR News, I'm Eleanor Beardsley in Paris.

 INSKEEP: This is NPR News.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.